 For most anglers, however, the main downside of bank sticks is their weight.
 If you’re fishing a traditional three-rod setup then you’re going to need six individual bank sticks (one for the rear and front of each rod), which can take up space and add significant weight to your tackle collection.
 Once again, buzz bars are used as a way around this problem, as it reduces your bank stick load to two.
 You will find that some tackle companies manufacture their bank sticks out of carbon, to reduce the weight of the setup.
 Not only this, but carbon bank sticks often come in matt or gloss black, so they look great with any modern carp fishing setup.
 Bank stick purists will disregard the weight issue and instead will go for stainless steel bank sticks.
 Although heavier than carbon alternatives, these stainless steel options are incredibly hard wearing and one set should see you through your entire angling career.

 A final thing to bear in mind when you’re looking at bank sticks is their length.
-Bank sticks can be as short as 6 inches or as tall as 34 inches – the height you choose will depend on how far you like to insert your stick into the bank as well as how far off the ground you like your rods and reels to be.
+Bank sticks can be as short as 6 inches or as tall as 34 inches – the height you choose will depend on how far you like to insert your stick into the bank as well as how far off the ground you like your rods and reels to be, you will also need to factor in a banksticks compatibility with your chosen rod rest heads, although most rests are universally compatible.
 Many bank sticks will offer adjustable extensions, so you’re able to decide on the height of your rods based on the situation on the bank.
-Remember, you can mix and match heights to have an upwards or downwards facing setup, too!
+Remember, you can mix and match heights to have an upwards or downwards facing setup, too.
+One final aspect to consider is aesthetics, most banksticks are silver but, in recent years there has been a preference towards black banksticks, which you can also find plenty of in the Angling Direct range.

 Buzz bars are extremely useful additions to your bank stick set up.
 They allow you to enjoy a compromise between bank sticks and rod pods, as they give you the ability to fish with a goal post setup.
 By screwing your buzz bars into your bank stick you can transform a six-stick setup into a two-stick setup, whilst still fishing with three rods.
 This is because buzz bars have three threads available for screwing in your rod rests (more on these later), allowing you to fish three rods out of two bank sticks.
 As with bank sticks, it’s worth remembering that you’ll need to invest in two buzz bars, one for the front and one for the rear of your setup.

 Like bank sticks, buzz bars are available in a variety of sizes.
 The size of buzz bar you choose will depend on how far apart you want your rods.
-If you want a spaced out setup then chances are you’ll be after a longer set of buzz bars but if you prefer to fish in a more compact way then you’ll be after a shorter set!
+If you want a spaced-out setup then chances are you’ll be after a longer set of buzz bars but if you prefer to fish in a more compact way then you’ll be after a shorter set!
 As with bank sticks, you can mix and match lengths in order to create a splayed or tightening setup, depending on your needs.
 Some buzz bars are adjustable, too, allowing you to decide on your setup depending on the conditions you’re fishing in.
 You’ll also have the choice between two, three, or four-rod buzz bars.
-As a general rule of thumb, three-rod buzz bars are the most popular – mostly because three-rod fishing is very fashionable in the carp community.
+Generally, three-rod buzz bars are the most popular – mostly because three-rod fishing is very fashionable in the carp community, but two-rod buzz bars are also popular if you want to fish a goal post setup and then a separate single rod in the margins.

 There is come debate in the carp fishing community when it comes to whether buzz bars offer a stable setup or not.
 Some anglers believe that it is every bit as stable as a single stick setup, whereas others believe it is more stable than a rod pod but not as stable as a traditional bank stick setup.
 One thing that is consistent, however, is the knowledge that buzz bars have significantly improved since they were first designed.
 Initially, anglers had to contend with twisting and wobbling buzz bars but, for the most part, this is a problem of the past.